 Kathaleen L Wessel (Anderson)

 Presently, I am working as an abstract artist.
 Even as I lean toward more realistic pieces there is still an element of abstraction.
 I like the freedom of being more intuitive and playing as I create my abstract works.
 Abstraction allows me to pursue many combinations of colors, shapes, and placement of materials.
 I am especially drawn to bright colors and contrast.
 My work allows me to express myself while responding to my environment.
 Many times my titles will also be abstract.
 In fact, being able to be obscure my intent is significant to me.
 Abstract creations allow me to explore how others perceive my art and get a true response from the viewer.
-So in actuality, even my titles may be abstract.

 Katie Lee (Mishawaka)